LethalCompanyCommunity/ModdingWiki/docs/user-guide/quest/beginners-guide.md

 ?> **Plug in your Quest to your computer** ***first*** **before running QuestPatcher.**

-After you've downloaded and extracted QuestPatcher, open it.
+After you've downloaded and installed QuestPatcher, open it.
 By default, QuestPatcher should automatically detect your Gorilla Tag app.

 ![Gorilla Tag detected](/docs/files/questpatcherinstalled.png)